Probiotics for dogs? Absolutely!

 Maintaining a healthy balance is a serious concern but not as hopeless as it sounds.
 An easy way to check these problems off your worry list is to replenish your dog’s supply of beneficial microorganism with a daily dose of probiotics.
 If your pet is healthy, all you need is a basic maintenance dose.

 Dogs with Demodectic mange need them desperately

 It’s common knowledge that a weak or compromised immune system is the true root cause of Demodectic mange.
 Did you also know that the immune system is so directly impacted by digestive health that improving it is the fastest way to give immune health a boost?
 Another well-known fact is that the gut rules yeast throughout the body.
-That’s critical because yeast is incredibly damaging to health to the point of thwarting recovery from demodicosis all together.
+That’s critical because yeast is incredibly damaging to health to the point of thwarting recovery from demodicosis altogether.

 Any animal suffering from mange has more things going on in its body than you’d ever guess.
 Those stressors plus excess yeast, drugs, toxins and more decimate the positive microorganisms in the gut that quietly protect your pet.
-The resulting bacterial imbalances sabotages recovery in an already sick dog.
-Clearly there can be no argument that improving digestive health with the safe natural use of probiotic supplements is a good thing.
+The resulting bacterial imbalances sabotage recovery in an already sick dog.
+Clearly, there can be no argument that improving digestive health with the safe natural use of probiotic supplements is a good thing.
 Dogs with health, physical or mental stress need stronger therapeutic doses to help them fight mange ward off infection, battle yeast and rebuild immunity.